mouseless/baked/docs/features/coding-style.md

 Adds `TransientAttribute` to the services that has an `Initializer` method.
 This coding style makes usages like `newEntity().With(name)` possible.
-`Transient` type's initializer parameters are added to query and invoked when constructing target
+`Transient` type's initializer parameters are added to query and initalizer is invoked with given parameters when constructing target.

 > [!NOTE]
 >
-> Default initializer method name is set to `With` if not specified
+> Default initializer method name is set to `With`

 ```csharp
 c => c.Initializable()